AlfrescoLabs/technical-validation/README.md

 # technical-validation

-Tool(s) for the technical validation of custom code that extends the [Alfresco](http://www.alfresco.com) open source document management system.
+Tool for the technical validation of custom code that extends the [Alfresco](http://www.alfresco.com) open source document management system.

 ## Dependencies